Hamiltonian stochastic Lie systems and applications: Stochastic differential equations and stochastic Lie systems

-for arbitrary $t$-dependent functions $b_\alpha(t),b_{\alpha\mu}(t)$ with $\alpha=1,2,3$ and $\mu=2,\ldots,\ell$. \end{definition} Noise-free stochastic Riccati differential equations are stochastic Lie systems.
+for arbitrary $t$-dependent functions $b_\alpha(t),b_{\mu\alpha}(t)$ with $\alpha=0,1,2$ and $\mu=2,\ldots,\ell$.
+Observe that $\Gamma^\alpha$ here denotes the stochastic variable $\Gamma$ raised to the $\alpha$-th power. \end{definition} Note that $t$-dependent stochastic Riccati differential equations are stochastic Lie systems.
 The following proposition is immediate. \begin{proposition} An It\^{o} differential equation of the form